raoguchi/LA_CRIME_ANALYSIS/README.md

 ## 🙏 Acknowledgments

-Thanks to the Los Angeles Open Data initiative and the communities affected by crime who inspire work toward equitable public safety.
+Thanks to the Los Angeles Open Data initiative and MGTA 452 at Rady School of Management.

 ---